|Nutritional Guidelines (per serving)|

 Stroopkoeken have the same gooey caramel-cinnamon filling as their universally adored sibling, the stroopwafel.
-But instead of the stroopwafels's thin, chewy wafer exterior, which comes courtesy of a piping hot specialist waffle iron,stroopkoeken can be baked in any ordinary oven and have a thicker, crispier bite that is no less satisfying.
+But instead of the stroopwafels's thin, chewy wafer exterior—which comes courtesy of a piping hot specialist waffle iron—stroopkoeken can be baked in any ordinary oven and have a thicker, crispier bite that is no less satisfying.
 You will, however, need to track down a few typical Dutch ingredients, most of which can be ordered online quite easily, but you'll be rewarded with a cookie that absolutely everyone will love.

 This recipe has been translated from the original in Koekje cookbook and has been republished on the Dutch Food site with the permission of the publisher.
 We've converted the recipe to US measurements (as closely as possible), but you'll get the best results using a kitchen scale and the original European measurements (in grams).
-Similarly, you can find good substitutes for most of these ingredients, such as cake flour instead of Zaanse bloem and golden syrup or treacle instead of keukenstroop, but for that authentic Dutch taste it's best to stick to the original ingredients.
+Similarly, you can find good substitutes for most of these ingredients, such as cake flour instead of zaanse bloem and golden syrup or treacle instead of keukenstroop, but for that authentic Dutch taste it's best to stick to the original ingredients.

-- For the Cookies:
+- For the Cookies

-- 8.5 oz (1 1/4 cup/240 g) witte basterdsuiker sugar
+- 240 g/8.5 ounces/1 1/4 cup witte basterdsuiker sugar

 - 1 egg (beaten)

-- For the Filling:
+- For the Filling

-- 1 tsp. ground cinnamon
+- 1 teaspoon ground cinnamon

 Add the flour and baking powder and knead until mixed.
 Cover and allow the cookie dough to rest for 1 hour in the fridge.

-Warm the syrup in a small saucepan, and stir in the sugar, butter and cinnamon.
+Warm the syrup in a small saucepan and stir in the sugar, butter, and cinnamon.
 Set aside and allow to cool to lukewarm.

 Score the dough in a grid-pattern (optional).
-Using a cookie cutter with a diameter of about 3-inches (8 cm), cut cookie rounds from the dough and place on the cookie sheet.
+Using a cookie cutter with a diameter of about 3-inches/8 cm, cut cookie rounds from the dough and place on the cookie sheet.

 Spread a layer of syrup on the flat side of half of the cookies and cover with the remaining cookies.
-Serve warm.

 - Basterdsuiker is a typical Dutch product and cannot be easily substituted.
 It is manufactured by adding invert sugar and other ingredients to fine white refined sugar.
 This mixture helps to achieve certain textural structures and keeps baked goods moist.
 There are three varieties, white, brown and dark brown, called witte basterdsuiker, (licht)bruine basterdsuiker or gele basterdsuiker and donkerbruine basterdsuiker.
 It is widely available from Dutch supermarkets and some Dutch groceries on the internet.

 - Zeeuwse bloem is a finely milled white Dutch cake flour, made from soft wheat.
 It is described by Holtkamp as "a flour rich in enzymes and low in gluten, which is very pliable and elastic in nature."
 According to the patissier, this makes the flour suitable for cookies that have to be ultra light and crispy.
-What makes this flour different from regular cake flour, is the fact that it comes from an area with a sea climate, contains less starch, is more moist - with an almost fatty feel - and has less thickening power.
+What makes this flour different from regular cake flour, is the fact that it comes from an area with a sea climate, contains less starch, is moister - with an almost fatty feel - and has less thickening power.
 Zeeuwse bloem can be ordered at most bakeries in the Netherlands.
-Alternatively, go to a good baker where you live and tell them you need a finely milled white four, made from soft wheat, suitable for cookies.
+Alternatively, go to a good bakery where you live and tell them you need a finely milled white flour, made from soft wheat, suitable for cookies.